Programming SledworkAug 20, 2021

-Sledwork is also devoid of axial loading and being more “concentric” in nature so you won’t incur excessive muscle-soreness that could impair your other training sessions.
+Sled work is also devoid of axial loading and is more “concentric” in nature so you won’t incur excessive muscle-soreness that could impair your other training sessions.

-Top it off with the fact that sledwork can double as “unilateral” work allowing you to simultaneously work on asymmetries.
+Top it off with the fact that sled work can double as “unilateral” work allowing you to work on asymmetries simultaneously.

-The good news for around 80-100 bucks you can purchase you’re own sled.
+The good news for around 80-100 bucks you can purchase your own sled.

 How to incorporate